 Sine then, we have paid off $420,000.00 and now currently have $145,281 left to repay.
 Our joint income in January 2016 was $130,000.00 (NZD) and we have two teenage children still living at home.

 What specific tips helped you with paying off that amount of debt?

 I increased our insurance premiums on cars, house, contents insurance.
-I cancelled movies on cable and found a deal on free Netflix for a year.
-I changed power plans to save and receive fuel deals, I created a meal plan and went through all our pantry and freezer to plan a stock take of our food.
-We cut back on our spending money – we were taking out $80 a week fun money – we have trimmed this to $100.00 a month.
+Movies on cable were canceled and I found a deal on free Netflix for a year.
+I changed power plans to save and receive fuel deals.
+I created a meal plan and went through all our pantry and freezer to plan a stocktake of our food.
+We cut back on our spending money.
+We were originally taking out $80 a week fun money.
+This was trimmed to $100.00 a month.

 For people in the process, my top tips for saving money and paying off debt are:

 - Have a plan!
-You can’t be on a debt free journey if you don’t have a plan of where you want to end up – you need a roadmap.
-We found Dave Ramsey’s baby steps and are currently on Steps 4 and 6.
+You can’t be on a debt-free journey if you don’t have a plan of where you want to end up – you need a roadmap.

 - Cut your expenses.
 I went through every one of our bills and trimmed where possible.

 - Use cash where possible.
 It has been proven that you spend less when using cash compared to plastic so get our cash for your groceries and spending money and once it's gone – it's gone for the month!

 - Only buy needs not wants and learn to know the difference, don’t buy new, used can be just as good – don’t be shy to shop at thrift stores.